-If another person’s negligence caused your injuries, then you shouldn’t have to pay for your own medical care.
+If another person’s negligence caused your injuries at a rental property, then you shouldn’t have to pay for your own medical care.
 At Leventhal Puga Braley P.C, we will fight to get you a settlement that allows you to put your life back together.

 Call (303) 759-9945 to speak with one of our Denver premises liability attorneys today.
 We only get paid if you receive a settlement or a verdict.
 At Leventhal Puga Braley P.C, we’re on your side.